savinovvu/Baikal-Voice/README.md

 ## Donate
 😍It's all free, but if you want to thank me, you can buy me tea, cookies or a birthday cake.😍

 By the way, my birthday on Halloween is October 31.
-If the pumpkins light up, then I celebrate my holiday.
+If the pumpkins light up🎃, then I celebrate my holiday🎂.
 to: Savinov Vasiliy

 UNIONPAY CARD NUMBER: